Rishikumar2212/GSM-Wireless-Noticeboard/README.md

 Waits until SIM is "READY"

-✅ ✅ Example SMS: bash Copy Edit #Hello Rohan* This message will be shown on LCD as:
+✅ ✅ Example SMS: bash Copy Edit #Hello Rishi* This message will be shown on LCD as:

 nginx Copy Edit Hello Rohan